pageshu/pageshu.github.io/Readme.md

 Now, you can visit the website at: http://116.205.139.7:8818

-## Serving static pages on Alibaba OSS & Tencent COS WH & Huawei OBS
+## Serving static pages on Alibaba OSS & Tencent WH & Huawei OBS
 ![](readme_img/huaweialitencent.png)

 ### Web hosting service by Alibaba, Tencent and Huawei